33themes/easy-instagram/readme.txt

 6. The WordPress widget settings where two widgets are placed in one sidebar (pre-v1.2.3).

 == Changelog ==

+= 1.2.4 =
+* Fix: On some servers, in the plugin settings, the admin cannot log in to Instagram

 = 1.2.3 =
 * New: Link image author display to their Instagram profile page